gracecavanagh/geom99/technicallogs.md

 4. Click on Share -> share as Web Map
 5. Resolve all warnings and/or errors -> Click Share.
 6. Do NOT attempt to open this in AGOL when you have stopped the VM.
 It can lead to problems.
 ** It was easy to get everything set up but I spent a really long time troubleshooting.
-Even though my VM was still running, for some reason the entire map would just not show up in AGOL.
-Not even the basemap.
-I still do not know why.
-At first, it was because I only shared a certain part of the data which actually did allow a basemap to show up in AGOL, but never the actual Map Service.
-When I corrected myself and added the entire Map Service, absolutely nothing would show up in AGOL when I opened it in Map Viewer including a basemap.
-In the weeks to come I’ll be troubleshooting this again and adding it to logs because I couldn’t even resolve it by discussing it with classmates who were successful. **
+Shawn nicely reminded me that without Duck DNS and the certificate, I wouldn't be able to see it in AGOL.
+I also found out everyone else had the same issue and didn't know why either.
+But it's working now."